No, this is not just an article for thyroid science buffs.

 Where do D1, D2 and D3 convert thyroid hormones?

-Thyroid hormone conversion happens inside cells, after dedicated transport proteins carry thyroid hormones past the cell wall.
+Thyroid hormone conversion happens inside cells, after dedicated transport proteins carry thyroid hormones past the cell membranes into the cells.

 D2 is dedicated to T4-T3 conversion